JetBrains/kotlin/docs/fir/pcla.md

 ## Algorithm backbone

-The basic idea is that we mostly run regular lambda body analysis, with special treatment for all calls inside PCLA lambda
+The basic idea is that we mostly run regular lambda body analysis, with special treatment for all calls inside.
+Namely,
-- use *shared CS*: adding their new variables there and constraints related to both *outer CS* and their own variables
+- They use **shared CS**: adding their new variables there and constraints related to both *outer CS* and their own variables
-- are not being fully completed during lambda body resolution, thus should be postponed
+- They are not being fully completed (leaving them postponed)

-After that, the whole *shared CS* is added to the CS of the *main candidate*, the resulting CS should be resolved as usual, and after that at completion results writing phase all type variables are replaced with their result types.
+After lambda's body traversal, the whole **shared CS** is added to the CS of the *main candidate*, the resulting CS should be resolved as usual, and after that at completion results writing phase all type variables are replaced with their result types.

 ### More details

-* NB: There are no any stub types, just regular TV everywhere
+* NB: This algorithm doesn't use any stub types just regular type variables everywhere
 * Once we see a need to start PCLA (`FULL` completion mode no other sources of information left), we create
     * `FirPCLAInferenceSession`
     * Shared CS (see above)
 * After that, we run analysis inside the lambda
     * For nested candidates that are really trivial (no receivers with TV, no lambdas, no value arguments using outer CS), we just regularly complete them
     * For other calls
-        * Instead of empty initial CS, we supply an **outer CS**
+        * Instead of empty initial CS, we supply a **shared CS**
         * So, before introducing its own TVs, CS already contains of outer TV
         * Run candidate resolution within this CS
-        * Do not run full completion, just gather all the constraints and variable back to the **outer CS**
+        * Do not run full completion, just gather all the constraints and variable back to the **shared CS**

 * In the end, the **root CS** (aka CS for the Main candidate) contains TVs for all incomplete nested candidates.
-* And may just continue `FULL` completion process on the Main, i.e. fixing variables for which we now have new proper constraints, and analyze other lambdas.
+* And may just continue `FULL` completion process on the Main, i.e., fixing variables for which we now have new proper constraints, and analyze other lambdas.
 * In the end, beside completion results writing for the main call, we also write results (inferred type arguments/expression type update) for all incomplete/postponed calls (see `FirCallCompletionResultsWriterTransformer.runPCLARelatedTasksForCandidate`).